[ TOP & MOST ASKED ] SAP EWM Interview Questions and Answers

 Ans:

-Go to SAP Easy access → EWM → Master Data → Packaging Specification → Maintain Packaging specification.
+Simple access → EWM → Master Data → Packaging Specification → Maintaining Packaging Specification

-34. How do you perform direct Goods Issue in SAP EWM system?
+22. How can direct Goods Issues in the SAP EWM system?

 Ans: